skx/dhcp.io/README.md

 * Redis
   * `apt-get install libredis-perl`
 * WebService::Amazon::Route53
-  * Bundled into the distribution, as it isn't packaged for Debian (Stable).
+  * Bundled into the distribution, as it isn't packaged for Debian.

+These modules have other dependencies which you might not have present.
+To test you have all the required packages please run:

+    make test

+or:

+    perl t/00-load.t

-You'll also need the Redis server running on the same host as the application.
+Finally you'll also need a Redis server running on the same host as the application, as this is used to store login sessions along with the user-data.

 Clone the code, and rename "`lib/DHCP/Config.pm.example`" to be `lib/DHCP/Config.pm`, updating it to contain your credentials.